Chennai Express: Development and casting

-Mayank and Rohit Shetty had originally planned to team up with Shah Rukh Khan for a remake of the 1982 film, Angoor.
+Rohit Shetty had originally planned to team up with Shah Rukh Khan for a remake of the 1982 film, Angoor.
 After the 2011 blockbuster Singham, Shetty had begun writing the script of the film but left it half-finished.
 The script of Chennai Express was ready for Khan as a back-up, because of the difficulty of obtaining the actor's filming dates.
 Upon reading the script, Khan liked the idea and agreed to star in it before the Angoor remake, causing Angoor's remake to be postponed.
 Shetty said the film is "a hard-core commercial film with a romantic angle.
 The story is about this man's travel from Mumbai to Rameshwaram and what happens during the journey."
 About 68 minutes of footage were enhanced with CGI by Reliance MediaWorks.

 Khan was the first actor to be approached with the script and was the first lead actor to be signed for the film.
 Rohit Shetty stated that despite the title, Khan would not play a South Indian in the film.
 The casting of the lead heroine was the subject of much press speculation; Kareena Kapoor, Asin and Deepika Padukone were rumoured to be involved.
 Shetty denied those rumours, stating that the cast would be finalised in April 2012, and that he was going to cast an established actress in the role.
 In October 2012, it was confirmed that Deepika Padukone had been signed to play the female lead opposite Khan, and photographs showing Padukone and Khan shooting were released.
 This was Padukone's second film opposite Khan, with whom she made her Bollywood debut in the 2007 blockbuster Om Shanti Om.
 Starting with this film, which was released on Women's Day, Khan wished to have the name of his female co-star appear above his own in the credits.

 Sathyaraj was cast to play the role of Padukone's character's father, making his debut in Bollywood.
 Actress Priyamani was signed in January 2013 for an item number in the film replacing Nayanthara; both the actresses would eventually go on to star alongside Khan in Jawan.
-Other personalities from Tamil cinema, including Delhi Ganesh and Mohan Raman, appear in minor roles.
-The film was initially titled as Ready Steady Po.
-However, to emphasis on the connection with South India, the film was retitled as Chennai Express with the planned title used as the tagline.
+Other personalities from Tamil cinema, including Delhi Ganesh, Mohan Raman, Manorama and Kottachi, appear in minor roles; however, scenes involving the latter two did not make the final cut.
+The film was initially titled as Ready Steady Po (Po means Go in Tamil).
+However, to emphasise on the connection with South India, the film was retitled as Chennai Express with the planned title used as the tagline.